 “One of the great disasters in horror film history, this turkey put the final nail in Hammer’s bankruptcy coffin.”
 Videohound’s Complete Guide to Cult Flicks and Trash Pics

 “Really, the only thing missing from this one is Christopher Lee who’s absence in the Dracula role does hurt things a bit.
-But we do have a very atmospheric affair taking place with our creepy Golden Vampires who provide if nothing else at least the weirdest looking vampires you might remember on film.
-Toss in some blood and some hot women and we have a very entertaining vampire flick…” Zombies Don’t Run
+But we do have a very atmospheric affair taking place with our creepy Golden Vampires who provide if nothing else at least the weirdest looking vampires you might remember on film.”
+Zombies Don’t Run

 Cast and characters: